RadheyaM/p1-chess-space/README.md

 ### Acknowledgements

-I would like to thank Brian Maharia for his help throughout project development.
+I would like to thank Brian Macharia for his help throughout project development.
 I would also like to thank Code Institute for providing all the learning materials which made the project possible.